saltandinkjournal/saltandinkjournal.github.io/pantry/index.md

 title: The Kitchen
 ---

+<p>Opening the door the pantry is a sensory explosion.
+The smokiness of the paprika mingles with the tang of the salt & vinegar chips as you reach in to grab the dark chocolate morsels for your famous chocolate chip cookies.
+If your pantry is anything like mine, it's filled with a multitude of ingredients, spices, and snacks in such a variety of flavor profiles that you wonder how a cohesive meal could ever come from it.
+But this is where the magic happens. <p>
 <p>
 <span class="page-title">The Pantry</span>

 <img src="/assets/images/pantry.png"
      alt="A pantry shelf filled with jars and ingredients" class="float-right" />

-<p>Opening the door the pantry is a sensory explosion.
-The smokiness of the paprika mingles with the tang of the salt & vinegar chips as you reach in to grab the dark chocolate morsels for your famous chocolate chip cookies.
-If your pantry is anything like mine, it's filled with a multitude of ingredients, spices, and snacks in such a variety of flavor profiles that you wonder how a cohesive meal could ever come from it.
-But this is where the magic happens. <p>
+<p>We all want to have a well stocked pantry full of all the items that we may need to create the dishes of our dreams.</p>

 <p>What kind of olive oil should you keep handy?<p>